 - Federal loans are usually preferable to alternative loans.

-- Keep track of the amount you borrow at The National Student Loan Database (NSLDS) or studentloans.gov
+- Keep track of the amount you borrow by logging into your Federal Student Aid account at studentloans.gov.

 Creating a loan portfolio can be helpful to keep track of the amounts you borrow.
 Use our template below and update your loan amounts each time you borrow.